Skip to content

 • Supports and protects the internal organs

-Quadratus Lumborum Muscles Pain Symptoms
+Quadratus Lumborum Muscle Pain And Symptoms

 QL muscle pain can make your life miserable.
-The pain is felt in the lower back, where the muscle connects to the top of the hip bone.
-The pain extends over toward the middle of the lower back, where the muscle connects to the spine.
+The pain is most often felt in the lower back, where the muscle connects to the top of the hip bone.
+The pain extends toward the middle of the lower back, where the muscle connects to the spine.
 The pain is often stabbing and sharp, making you hesitant to move.
 Moving the leg on the affected side often brings on stabbing pain in the back and around the hip joint.

 Another worrying symptom is the referred pain to the front of the body.
 You may fear a urinary tract infection or kidney stones.
 Women may think something is happening with the uterus or ovaries.
 Men may feel pain in the scrotum and testicles.
 A doctor should check these potential medical conditions.
 If you get a clean bill of health, then it is time to consider the possibility of QL trigger points.